kirb-cloud/MediaPipe-Hand-Tracking-Interactive-Web/README.md

 2. Ensure your webcam is selected as the Video In TOP source inside the `MediaPipe` component.
 3. Enable hand tracking and confirm `left_hand_final` / `right_hand_final` channels are updating in the `hand_tracking` COMP.
 4. View the composited output from `comp1` inside `web_sim` — the web/surface should visibly react as hands move in front of the camera.

-## Notes / Demo
-A reference video (`882634dd9c6a4261a17a1d03d4e4c808.MOV`) is included showing the project running live, demonstrating the web reacting to hand movement in real time.

 ## Possible Improvements
 - Add confidence-based smoothing/filtering before the `math` nodes to reduce jitter when tracking confidence is low.